jazzband/django-rest-knox/README.rst

 Knox authentication is token based, similar to the ``TokenAuthentication`` built in to DRF.
 However, it overcomes some problems present in the default implementation:

--  DRF Tokens are generated with ``os.urandom``, which is not cryptographically secure.

-   Knox uses OpenSSL to provide tokens.

 -  DRF tokens are limited to one per user.
 This does not facilitate securely signing in from multiple devices, as the token is shared.
 It also requires *all* devices to be logged out if a server-side logout